-Use the disk-based command CHKDSK to check a floppy disk or hard disk for errors involving bad sectors or lost clusters.
+Use the disk-based command CHKDSK to check the ram drive for errors involving bad sectors or lost clusters.
 The plain command will report the errors, but not fix them.
 CHKDSK with a hyphen F (CHKDSK -F) will attempt to fix any errors it finds and delete any lost clusters (clusters of data that are no longer linked to their proper file-a very unusual occurrence).
 If you do not specify the name of a disk to check, it will check the current drive's disk.